 BSE, Duke University, 1995MSME, Georgia Tech, 1997Ph.D., Georgia Tech, 2000

 "I focus on engineering design, engineering education, and sustainability.
-My work leads to the improved design of learning experiences."
+My work leads to improved learning experiences for students."

 Reid Bailey, Associate Professor